Florida’s Bump Stock Law: Tough Legal Defense

 - Negotiate with prosecutors to potentially reduce charges or penalties.

-- Fight for the best possible outcome if your case goes to trial.
+- Fight to win if your case goes to trial.

-An experienced criminal defense lawyer will be your advocate and protect your rights, working to get the charges dismissed or reduced and provide a vigorous courtroom defense if needed.
+An experienced criminal defense lawyer will be your advocate, work to protect your rights, and provide a vigorous courtroom defense if needed.

 Understanding Your Rights and Options

 Florida’s bump stock law is strict.
-If you’re concerned about potential violations or have questions about the law, your best bet is to talk to an Orlando criminal defense lawyer.
+If you’re concerned about potential violations or have questions about the law, you need to talk to an experienced and aggressive Orlando criminal defense lawyer.

 They can help you understand: